Brightspace/ifrau/README.md

  * `debug`: whether to enable console debugging, `false` by default
  * `resizeFrame`: whether the `IFRAME` should automatically resize to fit its content, `true` by default
  * `syncFont`: whether to allow client to automatically sync its font size with the host, `false` by default
- * `syncLang`: whether to allow client to automatically sync its language, timezone and internationalization settings with the host, `false` by default
+ * `syncLang`: whether to allow client to automatically sync its language, timezone, internationalization, and OSLO settings with the host, `false` by default
  * `syncPageTitle`: whether the page title (in the `<head>` element) should be kept in sync automatically with the title of the FRA, `false` by default
  * `syncCssVariable`: whether css variables (in the `<head>` element) should be kept in sync automatically with the css variables of the FRA, `false` by default
  * `height`: sets the iframe to a certain height, also disables automatic resizing